Miroslav Matijević

 Miroslav Matijević (born 1908, date of death unknown) was a Ustaše Militia commander during World War II.
 Matijević commanded a local unit, based in the Kulen Vakuf region of north-western Bosnia from 1941 to 1945.

 Early life

 Matijević was born in 1908 in the village of Vrtoče, then part of the Condominium of Bosnia and Herzegovina of Austria-Hungary.
-Little is know of his life prior to the Second World War, however according to the Yugoslav State Security Service, Matijević was a member of the Croatian fascist and ultra nationalist organization, the Ustaše, prior to the war.
+Little is known of his life prior to the Second World War, however according to the Yugoslav State Security Service, Matijević was a member of the Croatian fascist and ultra nationalist organization, the Ustaše, prior to the war.
 In early 1941, he along with his wife and child moved to the village of Kulen Vakuf from Vrtoče and worked as a publican at a local tavern.

 Second World War

 Invasion of Yugoslavia

 During the Invasion of Yugoslavia, Matijević was in his home village of Vrtoče when German troops passed through the village.
 Matijević's father greeted the troops with a Croatian flag and gave the Nazi salute.
 According to locals, a local Serb police officer shot his father in the leg after he became enraged.
 According to Max Bergholz, bearing witness to this incident enraged Matijević to the point where he wanted to enact revenge on the Serb population.